 Robert Thrailkill, the General Manager of the Conrad Miami, once said:

-"If the guest enjoys something enough to want to take it home with them, they are welcome to do so, but at a charge.
-We give guests the option to purchase the items that they are fond of, with everything from the 700 thread count linens and mattresses, to the Conrad Miami signature terrycloth and waffle robes."
+"A guest room should feel like a home away from home.
+If the guest enjoys something enough to want to take it home with them, they are welcome to do so, but at a charge.
+We give guests the option to purchase the items that they are fond of, with everything from the 700 thread count linens and mattresses to the Conrad Miami signature terrycloth and waffle robes."

 In some countries, including Nigeria, hotel guests have faced jail time for stealing items such as towels.
 Again, it's best to be cautious and ask reception if you are unsure whether something is complimentary—especially when you are traveling in a foreign country and are unfamiliar with the laws.

 How to Turn Your Room Into a Hotel Suite